Copa América: Messi sent off as Argentina takes 3rd place

 SÃO PAULO — For a match that didn’t mean much, there was a lot going on as Argentina defeated Chile 2-1 to finish third in the Copa América on Saturday.

+CONMEBOL, South America’s soccer confederation, later released a statement condemning the “unacceptable” and “baseless accusations” that discredited the Copa América’s integrity.

+“In football, sometimes you lose and sometimes you win,” the statement said.
+“One of the fundamental pillars of fair play is to accept the results and the refereeing decisions with respect.”

-Lionel Messi was sent off after getting involved in an altercation in a tense third-place game between the rivals from the last two finals of the South American competition,
+Messi was sent off after getting involved in an altercation in a tense third-place game between the rivals from the last two finals of the South American competition.

 Veteran Chile midfielder Gary Medel also was red carded after the first-half shoving match with Messi at the Arena Corinthians.